Lisp-Stat/documentation/content/en/about/_index.md

 {{% blocks/cover title="About Lisp-Stat" height="auto" %}}

-Lisp-Stat is an environment for statistical data exploration and deployment of AI and machine learning models
+Lisp-Stat is an environment for statistical computing

 {{% /blocks/cover %}}